-The conference should convene at a specified date (weekly/monthly) and time.
-This should be agreed locally.
+The National PRRT Tumour conference should convene at a specified date on a fortnightly basis - 1st or 3rd Friday of the month at 8:30am following the National NET Tumour Conference.
 Any change of time/date or venue will be notified by group email in advance.
-The conference must be held at least once a week/ insert frequency.
+The conference must be held at least once a month.